JanHuss/maginEngineAudio/README.md

 ## Background
 A bucket list and honours project developed and engineered by Jan Huss

 For a few years, I have been toying with the thought of building an audio engine.
 It sounds like an ambitious and daunting tasks just by saying it out loud.
-But people need to continue understanding an audio engine's architecture and structure so that we can continue making awesome tools for the sound creators!
+But people need to continue understanding an audio engine's architecture and structure so that we can continue making awesome tools for sound creators!

-After winning Dare Academy 2023, 3 friends and I decided to form a company to continue the development of our award winning game **"Book of Abominations"**.
+After winning Dare Academy 2023, 3 friends and I decided to form a company to continue the development of our award-winning game **"Book of Abominations"**.
 And I thought to myself..."What if I could build an audio engine and replace it with the FMOD Studio engine we currently have in place?...."

 ## Project goals
 An amazing opportunity arose in which I could build this project for two modules while keeping two goals in mind: